dspringuel-va/blog-posts/server-sent-events/README.md

 or to update a review request status as it happens (e.g. from opened to clicked) without refreshing the page.

 Websocket is always the first thing that comes to my mind when I think of technology to have server push notifications.
 However, it seems overkill for that specific purpose.
 For example, I wouldn't need full-duplex communication to solve the problems mentioned above.
+Furthermore, Websocket doesn't seem like a technology that is trivial to setup and use.

 I was doing research on the subject when I stumbled upon this StackOverflow answer (please scroll to the "Update" section): https://stackoverflow.com/a/14711517.
 It lists many web protocols.